Temporal Cliques Admit Sparse Spanners: Definitions and Basic Results

 Another natural approach that one might think of is inspired by Kosaraju's principle for testing strong connectivity in a directed graph (see~\cite{AHU}).
 This principle relies on finding a vertex that all the other vertices can reach (through directed paths) and that can reach all these vertices in return.
 This condition is sufficient in standard graphs because paths are transitive.
 In the temporal setting, transitivity does not hold, but we can define a temporal analogue as follows.
 A \emph{pivot vertex} $p$ is a vertex such that all other vertices can reach $p$ by some time $t$ (through journeys) and $p$ can reach all other vertices {\em after} time $t$.
 The union of the tree of (incoming) journeys towards $p$ and the tree of (outgoing) journeys from $p$ forms a temporal spanner with at most $2(n-1)$ edges.
 Such a spanner is illustrated in Figure~\ref{fig:pivot}.
-Unfortunately, arbitrarily large non-pivotable cliques may exist (see Appendix~\ref{apx:non-pivotable} for an example of an infinite family).
-However, experiments suggest that pivot vertices may exist asymptotically almost surely in random temporal cliques (where an instance corresponds to a random permutation of the time interval $[{n \choose 2}]$).
+Experiments suggest that pivot vertices exist asymptotically almost surely in random temporal cliques (where an instance corresponds to a random permutation of the edge labels $\{0, 1, 2, \ldots,{n \choose 2}-1\}$.
+Unfortunately, arbitrarily large non-pivotable cliques exist, as shown next.

+\paragraph{Non-pivotable Graphs.} Here, we explain how to construct non-pivotable simple temporal cliques of arbitrary sizes.
+The construction ensures that there is a time $t$ before which no vertex can be reached by all vertices, and after which no vertex can reach all vertices.
+The choice of $t$ does not matter, as moving it forward or backward could only worsen one of the directions.
+Thus, the simple existence of such a $t$ rules out the existence of a pivot vertex.
+The construction is first presented with respect to the $6$-vertex clique of Figure~\ref{fig:no_pivot_family}; then we explain how to generalize it.

+Thus, let $n=6$.
+In this case, let $t=7$ and let us consider the two periods $[0,7]$ and $[8,14]$.
+Looking at the graph, observe that none of the vertices can be reached by all the others during the first period.
+This is true because (1) the only vertex that $w$ can reach is $v$, making $v$ the only candidate, and (2) none of the other vertices (except $u$) can reach~$v$.
+Similarly, none of the vertices can reach all the others in the second period.
+This is true because (1) $u$ can only be reached by $w$, making $w$ the only candidate, and (2) $w$ cannot reach $v$ in the second period.

+The construction can be generalized to any larger value of $n$ by choosing three vertices to play the same role as $u$, $v$, and $w$.
+The graph of the first period corresponds to a subclique on $n-2$ vertices (including $u$, but not $v$ and $w$), plus the two edges $\{u,v\}$ and $\{v, w\}$.
+Thus $t={n-2 \choose 2} + 1$.
+The labelling assigns $0$ to $\{u,v\}$, $1$ to $\{v,w\}$, and all values in $[2,t]$ to the edges of the subclique (arbitrarily).
+By the same argument as above, none of the vertices can be reached by all others during the first period.
+As for the second period, the labelling must ensure that all the edges of $w$ have a larger label than all the edges of $v$, and that $\{u,w\}$ is assigned the smallest label among the edges incident to $w$, which results in direct applicability of the same argument as above.
+Thus, none of the vertices can reach all the others during the second period.